rclone/rclone/docs/content/docs.md

 - the destination is not listed minimising the API calls
 - files are always transferred
-- this can cause duplicates on remotes which allow it (eg Google Drive)
+- this can cause duplicates on remotes which allow it (e.g. Google Drive)
 - `--retries 1` is recommended otherwise you'll transfer everything again on a retry

 This flag is useful to minimise the transactions if you know that none